titusvnu/wmi-data-extraction-gui/README.md

 > **Disclaimer:**
 > Unauthorized use of this tool is illegal and unethical.
 Use it only on systems you own or for which you have explicit permission.
-The author is not responsible for any misuse of this software.
+I am not responsible for any misuse of this software.